Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 After the tests finish, visit Alluxio web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Alluxio by the tests.

-From a node in the cluster, you can ssh to other nodes in the cluster with:
+From a node in the cluster, you can SSH to other nodes in the cluster with:

 ```bash
 $ ssh AlluxioWorker1